 - Cool cake on a wire rack for 10 minutes; then turn it out of the pan onto the rack.

-- Combine the maple syrup, powdered sugar and vanilla in a small bowl and whisk until smooth.
+For the glaze - Combine the maple syrup, powdered sugar and vanilla in a small bowl and whisk until smooth.
 With a pastry brush, gently brush the glaze all over the cake.
 Just keep going over the cake with more layers till the glaze is gone.
 It will seem like a lot at first, but just keep going.
-Some of it will drip off ,but most of it will soak in.
+Some of it will drip off, but most of it will soak in.
 Allow cake to cool completely.
 Sprinkle with powdered sugar, if desired.